ROCm/ROCmValidationSuite/doc/mansrc/rvs.md

                    of a current log.
 Used in conjuction with the -d and -l options -c --config        Specify the configuration file to be used.
                    The default is <install base>/conf/RVS.conf --configless    Run RVS in a configless mode.
-Executes a \"long\" test on all supported GPUs.
+Executes a "long" test on all supported GPUs.
 -d --debugLevel    Specify the debug level for the output log.
 The range is
                    0 to 5 with 5 being the most verbose.